tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Adventurer Feat

 You can use enchanted instruments as implements.
-You gain Enchant Instrument (p.
-XX) as a bonus spell.
+You gain Enchant Instrument as a bonus spell.

 ##### Champion Feat